Axial-SQL/AxialSqlTools/AxialSqlTools/PivotGrid/README.md

 ## Drill down into source rows

-Double-click a value or total cell to open a resizable detail pane below the pivot.
+Double-click a value or total cell to open a large, resizable modal window centered over SSMS.
 You can also select the cell and press Enter, click **Show underlying rows**, or use the same command in its context menu.
 Grouping labels do not open details.

-The pane shows all original columns and a one-based **Source row** number from the captured grid.
+The window shows all original columns and a one-based **Source row** number from the captured grid.
 Its heading identifies the selected group and applied filter.
 Row totals include all column groups; column totals include all row groups; the grand total includes every source row allowed by the applied filter.
 Details include duplicate records and rows with null measures, even when the aggregation ignores null values or counts distinct values.

 Matching runs in the background and can be cancelled.
 Pages contain up to 200 rows (fewer for very wide grids), with Previous/Next controls and an exact matching-row count.
 No matching rows are silently dropped.
 Ctrl+C copies selected cells from the current page.
-Drag the divider to resize the pane or choose **Close details** to give the pivot the full area again.
+Numeric columns and the source row number are right-aligned with thousands separators.
+Resize or maximize the window for wide results; choose **Close** or press Escape to return to the pivot.
+The main pivot keeps its full display area.

 Details use the configuration that produced the displayed pivot.
-Editing a selector or filter does not change them until **Apply** rebuilds the pivot and clears the old details.
+Editing a selector or filter does not change them until **Apply** rebuilds the pivot.
 All rows come from the captured snapshot; drill-down does not execute SQL.

 ## Displayed values and limits